ThomasB123/Recommender/readme.txt

-explain what to run first and any other instructions like imports
+How to run:
+1. Open a terminal and navigate to this directory
+2. Run 'python code.py'
+3. Enter a User ID, you can pick one from the list below (but any valid ID will work)

-Here are some possible user IDs to user:
+Here are some user IDs you can use:

-1. Jennifer , CxDOIDnH8gp9KXzpBHJYXw , 1108
+1. CxDOIDnH8gp9KXzpBHJYXw
-2. Brad , ELcQDlf69kb-ihJfxZyL0A , 904
+2. ELcQDlf69kb-ihJfxZyL0A
-3. Stefany , bLbSNkLggFnqwNNzzq-Ijw , 782
+3. bLbSNkLggFnqwNNzzq-Ijw
-4. Jennifer , d_TBs6J3twMy9GChqUEXkg , 610
+4. d_TBs6J3twMy9GChqUEXkg
-5. Michael , U4INQZOPSUaj8hMjLlZ3KA , 606
+5. U4INQZOPSUaj8hMjLlZ3KA
-6. Karen , DK57YibC5ShBmqQl97CKog , 571
+6. DK57YibC5ShBmqQl97CKog
-7. Norm , PKEzKWv_FktMm2mGPjwd0Q , 558
+7. PKEzKWv_FktMm2mGPjwd0Q
-8. Jennifer , cMEtAiW60I5wE_vLfTxoJQ , 527
+8. cMEtAiW60I5wE_vLfTxoJQ
-9. Pepper , V-BbqKqO8anwplGRx9Q5aQ , 506
+9. V-BbqKqO8anwplGRx9Q5aQ

+I picked these users because they have given the greatest number of reviews of restaurants.
+Thus I avoid the cold-start problem.

+Python modules imported:
+1. json
+2. surprise
+3. texttable
+4. pandas

+Processed data files used:
+1. user_ids.json
+2. business_ids.json
+3. covid.json
+4. categories.json
+5. cities/*city*_ids.json (10 files)
+6. usefulReviews.csv